Rudy Lai

 1 updates

-Stellantis acquires CloudMade's AI and machine learning technology, intellectual property, and patents to enhance personalized mobility experiences and software-defined vehicle capabilities.
+Stellantis acquired CloudMade's AI framework, machine learning models, intellectual property, and patents to enhance personalized mobility experiences and boost software strategy.

 2023 Q4: no updates